Yoga as a Living Practice: Beyond Postures

 Aside from yoga posture, there are seven other limbs of yoga as defined in the Yoga Sutras.
 The first two limbs, Yamas and Niyamas, are based on ethical principles for how we can live yoga in the world.
 In this course, we will center our learning in these principles and examine not only how to apply them to truly transform ourselves but also the world in which we live.

-Through selected texts, discussions, accessible breathwork practices, and ayurveda, learn how to bring awareness to each moment, to re-envision the meaning of meditation as “moment to moment awareness of what is”.
-From this place we begin to see our thoughts, emotions, and bodily sensations and take responsibility for our communication; and we learn how to balance our daily lives.
-In this way, the juice of yoga can be integrated into daily living and daily relationship.
+Through selected texts, particularly the Yoga Sutras of Patanjali, discussions, accessible breathwork practices, and ayurveda, learn how to bring awareness to each moment, to re-envision the meaning of meditation as “moment to moment awareness of what is”.
+Yoga is a path of humility.
+We learn how to become the Seer, the witness of experience, rather than blindfolded and exclusive; we are able to see, learn form, and include especially those who typically have been de-centered in the modern yoga studios.
+We learn to see our thoughts, emotions, and bodily sensations and take responsibility for our communication; and we learn how to speak truth, to use the practices to create equity and beauty.

 With Anjali and her team of guest instructors and collaborators, we learn how to live our practice beyond the mat and see yoga through a lens of social justice and truthful awakening.
 We can begin to interact with each other with personal and community accountability.
 We can create a world more inclusive and welcoming to those we may see as different from ourselves.